 - I mix my crust using only a fork.
 First I stir the graham cracker crumbs and sugar together, then drizzle the melted butter over the top and continue to stir with a fork until everything is combined evenly.

 - Press the crust into the pie plate or springform pan using the flat bottom of a measuring cup or drinking glass, making sure to also press the sides.
 You may need to use your hands, especially on the sides, to press it well, but if the ingredients were measured correctly there should be enough moisture from the melted butter for the crumbly crust to stick together with a little pressure.

 - Sub the graham crackers for Nabisco Famous Chocolate Wafers, chocolate graham crackers, or Oreo cookies to make a chocolate crust.

-Press mixture into a 9” pie plate using the bottom of a measuring cup or glass.
+- Press mixture into a 9-inch pie dish using the bottom of a measuring cup or glass.
 You may need to use your fingers to press the sides until compact.

-For a baked graham cracker crust: Bake at 350°F for 10 minutes or until the crust is lightly browned just around the edges.
+- For a baked graham cracker crust: Bake at 350 degrees F for 10 minutes or until the crust is lightly browned just around the edges.
 Cool completely before filling.

 - For a no-bake graham cracker crust: Chill for 1-2 hours before filling.